Jonesbilly1/m2x-ruby/README.md

 [AT&T’s M2X](https://m2x.att.com/) is a cloud-based fully managed data storage service for network connected machine-to-machine (M2M) devices.
 From trucks and turbines to vending machines and freight containers, M2X enables the devices that power your business to connect and share valuable data.

 This gem aims to provide a simple wrapper to interact with [AT&T M2X API](https://m2x.att.com/developer/documentation/overview).

-## Glossary

-### API key

-An API key is a automatically generated token associated with your AT&T M2X account.
-Whenever you create an account you will be assigned a _Primary API Master Key_.
-This key cannot be edited nor deleted and will give you full access to the whole API.
-It is recommendable to [create a new Master API Key](https://m2x.att.com/account#master-keys-tab).

-Each Data Source that you create comes by default with a _Data Source API Key_ that has full access to it and cannot be edited nor deleted.
-As with Master Keys, it is recommendable to create a new one from the Data Source details page, under the _API Keys_ tab.
-These keys can only access resources from the given Data Source.
-As an additional level of permission, you can create a _Data Source Stream API Key_ that can only access the selected Stream under that Data Source.

-### Other terms

-For all other terms used in this documentation, see the [official glossary](https://m2x.att.com/developer/documentation/glossary).
+Refer to the [Glossary of Terms](https://m2x.att.com/developer/documentation/glossary) to understand the nomenclature used through this documentation.

 ## Example Usage